Romano83/CakePHP3-draft/README.md

-# Romano83/cakephp3-draft plugin for CakePHP
+# Draft plugin for CakePHP 3

 This Draft plugin give you the ability to quickly create draft system for your models.